antoniomika/sish/README.md

 --------------

 If you want to use this service privately, it supports both public key and password authentication.
-To enable authentication, set `--enable-authentication=true` as one of your CLI options and be sure to configure `--authentication-password` or `--authentication-keys-directory` to your liking.
+To enable authentication, set `--authentication=true` as one of your CLI options and be sure to configure `--authentication-password` or `--authentication-keys-directory` to your liking.
 The directory provided by `--authentication-keys-directory` is watched for changes and will reload the authorized keys automatically.
 The authorized cert index is regenerated on directory